CDLUC3/mrt-cron/coll-health-obj-analysis/data_model.md

 </details>

+### Object Containers

-### Add information about the containers for the object.
+Add information about the containers for the object.

 These allow for filtering for similar objects.